 Communication with applicants about the written screening exercise will be by email.
 Therefore, applicants are advised to regularly check the email address used for their Clearing House application, including their junk folder, to avoid missing any important communication from us.

 Interview panels consider personal, professional, clinical and academic abilities in the context of NHS values-based recruitment.
-Each panel will rate candidates on scales related to the Person Specification, entry requirements etc. During selection candidates are asked if they have a strong preference for a "Home" Trust, but this information is not used in rating the candidates.
+Each panel will rate candidates on scales related to our Person Specification pdf or Person Specification in Word, entry requirements etc. During selection candidates are asked if they have a strong preference for a "Home" Trust, but this information is not used in rating the candidates.

 Candidates' scores from all interviews and the pre-selection written exercise will be combined and the candidates placed in rank order.
 The successful candidates will be those who attain the highest ranked scores overall.

 The highest ranked candidates will be offered a place on the programme and a training contract with a particular "Home" Trust consistent with any stated "strong preferences".
 Currently training contracts are similar irrespective of the Home Trust and all candidates will be enrolled at both universities.
 Trainees based in Lincolnshire Partnership Foundation NHS Trust will be registered for the degree of DClinPsy with the University of Lincoln and undertake their foundation placement in Lincolnshire.
 Trainees based in Derbyshire Healthcare NHS Foundation Trust or Nottingham Healthcare NHS Foundation Trust will be registered with Nottingham University and undertake their foundation placements in Derbyshire or Nottinghamshire.